pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-retentionlabel-remove.md

 ## Remarks

 Removing a retentionlabel is only supported on subfolders.
-Removing a retentionlabel from a rootfolder is currently not supported by by this command:
+Removing a retentionlabel from a rootfolder is currently not supported by by this command.

 ## Examples